wavemaker/docs/docs/build-and-deploy/pipeline/wavemaker-internal-ci-cd-pipeline/deploy-to-cloud-providers/deployment-to-azure.md

 ---
-title: "Configuring for Azure Deployment"
+title: Configuring for Azure Deployment
-id: "deployment-to-azure"
+id: deployment-to-azure
 sidebar_label: Azure
+last_update: { author: "WaveMaker" }
 ---
 Learn how to deploy your app to Azure server.